wavefrontHQ/opentelemetry-examples/python-example/README.md

         # headers=(("metadata", "metadata")),
         )
   ```
-* #### Setup tracer
+* #### Setup Tracer
-  Tracer, an object that tracks the currently active span and allows you to create (or activate) new spans.
+  Tracer, an object that tracks the currently active span and allows us to create (or activate) new spans.
     ```python
       trace.set_tracer_provider(tracer_provider)
       span_processor = BatchSpanProcessor(span_exporter)